On the one hand, we have the wolf seller profile. They close meetings at any cost with an aggressive approach, and focus on getting what they want.

 The bottom line

 Faced with this contrasting situation, it seems that consultative selling is an efficient solution.
-This is not just about offering advice, but also understanding well the needs of the prospect to find a way in which your solution can adjust to them.
-After all, a sales representative might have the knowledge and previous product-related experiences that the potential customer is unaware of, and that’s why a good salesperson should have a respectful dominance on prospects.
+This is not just about offering advice, but also understanding the needs of the prospect to find a way in which your solution can adjust to them.
+After all, a sales representative might have the knowledge and previous product-related experiences that the potential customer is unaware of.
+That’s why a good salesperson should have a respectful dominance on prospects.

-Want to read more fresh content about the role of an SDR?
+Want to read more fresh content about the role of an SDR and sales teams?
 Check out more articles.